Chase Date: June 4, 2015

 The dryline way to the west lit up and I bailed 90 minutes west to view one of the most spectacular lightning shows I’ve ever seen south of Quinter, KS.
 Unfortunately I had a melt down of equipment.
 Already on my backup laptop, I had forgotten my tripods and my trigger release was having issues.
 So I got a bunch of lightning photos, but they could have been much better had my equipment been working correctly.

-It also stung a bit to see Colorado light up with some prolific photogenic tornado producers.
+It also stung to see Colorado light up with some prolific photogenic tornado producers.